 Selecting Exterior Colors 101

-When Selecting Colors, Always Confirm Your Choice
+When Selecting Colors, Always Confirm Your Choices

-Finally, look at samples of your materials.
-If you’re looking at a paint color, apply it directly to the house and cover a generous section.
+When looking at a paint color, apply it directly to the house and cover a generous section.
 Stand back about 15-20 feet to determine if you find the color appealing at different times of the day.
 Sampling is the only way to confirm you’ve made the right choice.

 Even More FRESH Ideas for Selecting Colors for Your Home Exterior

-- For more help with finding the perfect color scheme for your home, our ebooks offer easy-to-follow processes for choosing the colors in every part of your home.
+- For more help finding the perfect color scheme for your home, our ebooks offer easy-to-follow processes for choosing the colors in every part of your home.
 Download a free ebook

 About the Author